Mateo-tem/discord-modals/README.md

 # 🔮 What is this package for?

-Recently, Discord announced [Modal Interactions](https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-response-object-modal).
-What is that?
-Modal is a popup of Text Input Components [[Example]](https://media.discordapp.net/attachments/910547379617402960/942881133379612682/Modals_Test.png?width=881&height=559).
+Recently, Discord API officialy announced **[Modal Interactions](https://discord.com/developers/docs/change-log#interaction-modals-and-application-command-attachment-option-type)**.

+**What is that?** Modal is a popup of Text Input Components [[Example]](https://media.discordapp.net/attachments/910547379617402960/942881133379612682/Modals_Test.png?width=881&height=559).
 It's so cool and useful for many commands that needs arguments.
-However, discord.js hasn't added it yet. discord-modals can be a solution if you want to test or use modals right now in v13.
-Try it!
+However, discord.js hasn't added it yet.
+Discord-Modals can be a solution if you want to test or use Modals right now in v13. **Try it!**

 # ✨ Setup
+The most recommended is to put this on your main file.

+> **Important:** Don't forget to put `discordModals(client)`, will be essential to receive the Modal Submit Interaction.

 ```js
 const { Client } = require('discord.js') // Extract the Client class